jessicac3732/github-tutorial/README.md

         * `git push -u origin master`
             * **git** = git command. **push** = that sends commits to the remote repo. **origin** = the remote where you send the commits. **master** = main branch. **-u** = upstream, saves the origin and master, so next time you can just do `git push`.

 ---
 ## Workflow & Commands
+#### Git Commands
 `git add filename` = Deciding what specific files you what to add to the staging area to be committed.

 `git add .` = Adds everything in a folder to the staging area to be committed.

 `git add --all` = Adds all changes, including deleted files, to the staging area.

 `git commit -m "type in a message (present tense)"` = Takes a snapshot of the file and puts in the staging area.

 `git log` = Sees all past commits
     * To get out of `git log` you can press Q for quit.
         _* Note: ^ means control_

 `git status` = To see which files in the staging area is ready to be committed.

+`git diff` = Shows previous snapshots of your code and your current code.

+`rm -rf .git` = To undo git init, by deleting the folder.

+#### General Commands
+`pwd` = Prints working directory, lists all the content of the directory you are currently in.

+`ls` = Lists all directories and files of the directory you are in.
+`cd` = Changes the directory you are in.

+`mkdir` = Makes new directory.

+`rmdir` = Delete empty directory.

+`rm -rf` = Deletes a non-empty directory. -rf means that it will continue to delete with force nonstop until everything is gone, permanently.

+`mv`(_rename_) = Renames a file by putting it’s old name as the first argument and the new name as the second argument.

+`mv`(_move_) = Moves a file from one directory to another.
+Can move one or multiple sources.
+To move one or multiple sources the first argument is the sources names and the second argument is the destination.

 ---
 ## Rolling Back Changes
+`git checkout -- filename` = To undo an edit. (_Can be found when you type git status._)

+`git reset HEAD filename` = To undo git add by removing something from the staging area. (_Can be found when you type git status._)

+`git reset --soft HEAD~` = To undo a commit. (_Search on google git undo commit.
+This command can be found on the stackoverflow website._)

+`git reset HEAD~` = To undo a add and a commit. (_This command can be found on stackoverflow, in the same place where the git reset  --soft HEAD~ command can be found._)

+`git reset --hard HEAD~` = To undo an edit, an add, and an commit. (_This command can be found on stackoverflow, in the same place where the git reset --soft HEAD~ command can be found._)

+`git revert sha numbers (a,b,c)` = To undo commits that have already been pushed.
+It goes back to the previous commit.
+* To get the sha numbers, you must first do `git log`.
+* (a,b,c) = a - most recent commit, b - the commit before them, c - the third recent commit

+## Collaboration
+#### Cloning
+`git clone URL` = Make a copy of someone else's repository.
+* It can make a copy of someone elses remote repository, that way you have their repository on your local.
+However, you will not be able to push or pull anything from that repository because you do not have the owners permission.

+### Forking
+*